Igor Sijsling

-Igor Sijsling ([ˈiɡɔr ˈsɛislɪŋ]; born 18 August 1987) is a Dutch former professional tennis player.
+Igor Sijsling ([ˈiɡɔr ˈsɛislɪŋ]; born 18 August 1987) is a Dutch professional tennis player.
 Sijsling reached his career-high ATP singles ranking of World No. 52 on 17 February 2014.
-His biggest accomplishment is reaching the final of Australian Open Doubles with countryman Robin Haase in 2013, where they lost to the Bryan Brothers.
+His biggest accomplishment is reaching the final of Australian Open Doubles with countryman Robin Haase in 2013, where they lost to the Bryan brothers.
 In singles, he reached the third round of the 2013 Wimbledon Championships and has victories over top players including Jo-Wilfried Tsonga, Milos Raonic and Mikhail Youzhny.
-After the end of his career, Sijsling became coach to Tim van Rijthoven.
+He has also coached Tim van Rijthoven.

 Personal life

 Sijsling grew up in Amsterdam, where his Serbian mother tried to instill her love of sports in her son.
 He played all kinds of sports as a young child, street football, basketball, and tennis.
 He even studied ballet.

 He started playing tennis at the age of five with his parents, studying at the Amstelpark tennis school.
 By the time he was 12, tennis was clearly his sport.
 He was chosen for the Dutch national youth team.
 He won the Dutch under-18 championship twice and was runner-up at the European under-18 championships in Switzerland.

 He received his diploma from the Vossius Gymnasium and began to play on the Futures and Challenger tours in 2006.

 He was coached by Dennis Schenk.